jcrichto/jasoncrichton.com/src/content/work/lane-venture.md

   - Web Development Partner
 ---

-## The Challenge
+## Overview

-High-end custom outdoor furniture manufacturer, Lane Venture, had a unique set of challenges since they don’t sell product online.
-The flagship site needed to be a source of inspiration, educating consumers and interior designers of their customizable products and driving them to a dealer to place their order.
+Lane Venture is a premium custom outdoor furniture manufacturer.
+The redesign of the site was aimed to be a source of inspiration, educating consumers and interior designers of their customizable products and driving them to a dealer to place their order.

-This “clicks to bricks” approach was made more difficult by an outdated platform that limited e-marketing opportunities.
+The interactive presentation of product collections allowed a user to build a customized “tear-sheets” to help facilitate in-store orders.

+## Results
 400% increase in organic site traffic

 13% increase in dealer inquiries

+## What I Learned
+Elevate tapped into the brand’s century-old heritage for a visually-rich interactive presentation of product collections while giving visitors the ability to create customized information “tear-sheets” to help facilitate in-store orders.